-The Vanguard School sponsors dances (after school hours) throughout the school year.
+On occasion The Vanguard School may sponsor dances that are held after school hours.
 Dances are for current high school and VTC students only.
-Students must be present in school the day of the dance in order to attend and must be in good standing.
+Students must be present in school the day of the dance in order to attend.
+Each program has specific eligibility requirements to participate in dances.
+Parents will be notified of criteria by the program supervisor.
 No outside guests are permitted.
 The prom, held each June, is for high school.
 Students who wish to bring a guest to The Vanguard School Prom must obtain permission from the Director of The Vanguard School.